Genusbiz/docs/developers/defining-the-application-model/forms/views/desktop-controls/scheduling-controls/timeline/properties.md

 An integer number which specifies the number of intervals that can be grouped together if required, for example during zooming.

-<span style="FONT-STYLE: italic">For example: the Interval is set to Week, and Spans is set to 4\.
-When zooming in and out the timeline may show individual weeks or groups of four and four weeks.
+*For example: the Interval is set to Week, and Spans is set to 4\.
+When zooming in and out the timeline may show individual weeks or groups of four and four weeks.*

 It is possible to allow an interval to span several different values by entering them with a comma between.

-<span style="FONT-STYLE: italic">For example: Interval is Minute, Span is "10, 15, 30, 60".
+*For example: Interval is Minute, Span is "10, 15, 30, 60".*

 </td>